CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 The anchor exclusion problem: In retail, if the anchor tenant pays zero CAM or reduced CAM, the anchor's square footage should be excluded from the denominator.
 Tenant-favorable language: "If any occupant of the Property pays no Operating Expenses or pays Operating Expenses on a different basis than Tenant, the total rentable square footage used in the denominator shall be adjusted to exclude such occupant's square footage."

-Variable denominator option: Some leases use the actual occupied square footage rather than total leasable — helpful in low-occupancy periods.
+Variable denominator option: Some leases use the actual occupied square footage rather than total leasable, which helps tenants in low-occupancy periods.
 This is tenant-favorable when occupancy is high, landlord-favorable when occupancy is low.
 Negotiate carefully.

 Clause 4: The CAM Cap